The Difference Between Testable Claims and Systemic Failure

 One of the most persistent misconceptions in political analysis is the assumption that widespread dysfunction implies centralized intent.

+In reality, complex systems often fail without coordination, simply because incentives are misaligned.
 Stability, in this context, is not health.
 It's inertia.

 Conclusion